Beman/iterator-facade-proposal/iterator-facade-proposal.md

 ```
   <span style="background-color:lightgrey"><blockquote style="background-color:lightgrey">*We wish to hide implementation details, but since we wish to utilize the cursor type C that provides ```basic_iterator```'s customization types and functions as a mixin, it becomes a practical impossibility to describe ```basic_iterator``` without describing at least a few implementation types and functions.
 These conflicting needs are resolved by supplying the types and functions as private "exposition only" members.*</blockquote></span>
 ```
-  private:  %!{// all private members are for exposition only}!%
+  private:  %!{// all private members are exposition only}!%
+    // types
     using mixin_t = cursor::mixin_t<C>;
     using assoc_t = %!{see below}!%;

+    // constructors
     using typename assoc_t::postfix_increment_result_t;
     using typename assoc_t::reference_t;
     using typename assoc_t::const_reference_t;